 Top 4 Reasons for Becoming a High Risk Driver:

-Remember, driving without insurance is illegal.
+Driving without insurance is illegal.
 If convicted of driving without insurance, it is considered a serious offence and comes with a hefty fine of $5,000.00, plus a surcharge of approximately 20%.

 Many drivers wrongly assume that demerit points affect their insurance.
 In truth, individual demerit points do not affect your insurance.
 However, the infractions that caused those demerit points or a license suspension due to an accumulation of too many demerit points can impact your insurance.
-As a result, you could end up in the High Risk Car Insurance category.

 If you have questions about High Risk Insurance, contact an Easyway Insurance broker today.
 We can help get you back on your path to lower rates.